PrestaShop/docs/src/content/1.7/development/webservice/tutorials/3-prestashop-webservice-lib/1-install-library.md

 # PrestaShop Webservice lib

 Now that your webservice is configured and accessible you might want to use it.
-To help you perform request on your webservice we provide a [PHP library for PrestaShop Webservices](https://github.com/PrestaShop/PrestaShop-webservice-lib).
+To help you perform requests on your webservice, you can use the [PHP library for PrestaShop Webservices](https://github.com/PrestaShop/PrestaShop-webservice-lib).

 ## Install the lib

-### Pre-requisites
+### Prerequisites

 * You need a server with `mod_rewrite` enabled
 * You need the `curl` extension enabled in PHP